chriscurnow/4Cast-nx-error/README.md

 - **remove** - `nx g rm <path>-<app-or-lib-name>`, optional `--dry-run` (to preview changes), eg `libs/admin/feature-dashboard` will be removed with `ng g rm admin-feature-dashboard`, please note the `-` instead of `/` as that denotes the actual project name which can be double-checked in the `workspace.json`

+## General development organization

+- **apps** - should be mostly containers which bring everything together but implement very little inline logic, apps should contain:

+  - basic Angular vendor imports like `BrowserModule`, `BrowserAnimationModule` or `HttpClientModule` so any module which registers app global singletons (never import those in lib source code (tests are ok))
+  - empty root NgRx configuration for store, effects, router store, dev tools...
+  - eager `data-access-*` libs to register NgRx state slices available globally in the whole app
+  - `ui-*` and eager `feature-*` (without lazy loading or routing) to create main layout
+  - routing which lazy loads feature libs from `libs/<app-name>/feature-<feature-name>` or from `libs/shared/feature-<feature-name>`

+- **libs** - should implement most of the logic
+  - app specific libs `/libs/<app-name>/<lib-type>-<lib-name` - (mostly `feature-*` for lazy loaded app features & `data-access-*` for eager and lazy NgRx data slices & services)
+  - shared libs `/libs/shared/<lib-type>-<lib-name` - shared across multiple apps, eg `ui-*` for reusable components (widgets), `data-access-*` or even whole reusable features, eg `feature-login` which is a lazy-loaded feature which may be included used in multiple apps

 ## State Management

 ### NgRx